apahtardnahc/TechTest/README.md

 ### In order to run the application

 1. **Start PostgreSQL in Docker**
+(PLEASE ENSURE THAT THE DOCKER DESKTOP APPLICATION IS RUNNING)
 ```bash docker compose up -d ```

 If you're on Windows please try in CMD with Docker CLI installed: